Toddler hitting is a challenge, no matter who they are hitting. The baby sitter, their little baby brother or sister, dad, mom, grandparents.

 Wrapping Up/Tips Summary

-Hitting is challenging, especially when you have a toddler who just doesn’t quite understand what’s going on all the time.
+Hitting is challenging, especially when you have a toddler who just doesn’t quite understand what’s going on all the time (or is a particularly strong willed child).
 Here’s a summary of the tips that are laid out in a more narrative form above.

 - Model the behavior you want to see.
 If there is hitting in your home, it will help to stop exposing your child to it.
 Spanking your child for hitting is not going to solve the hitting problem.